 Sometimes an X-ray, CAT scan, or MRI will need to be done.
-These tests use a special camera to take a picture of parts of your body.
+These tests use a special machine to take a picture of parts of your body.
 This helps doctors see the bones and tissues inside your body and helps them to see if anything is wrong or is making you sick.
 If there is a test you don't understand, you can watch a video that tells you about it or you can ask the doctor or nurse about it, and they will explain it to you.

 If you are going to have surgery (that's another name for having an operation), you will meet an anesthesiologist (say: an-us-THEE-zee-ahl-uh-jist) before the operation.
 The job of an anesthesiologist is to help you sleep during the surgery with special medicines.
 This way you won't feel anything while your doctor operates on you.

 On the day of surgery, you won't be able to eat breakfast because you can't have an operation on a full stomach.
 But don't worry — your body will get fluids through an IV.
 An IV is a tiny tube that carries medicine or fluids into your body through a vein, usually in your arm or hand.